tart-telescope/tart_website/docs/docs/install/sbc.md

 ## Local Mode (for testing)

 After the sbc_code is installed on your raspberry pi.
-Then
+Then add in the configuration files as outlined in the sbc_code docs, and

 ```
     docker compose -f docker-compose-local.yml up